boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 Resource synchronization for AC provisionning:

 The realization of the Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (i.e. NSC).
-More precisely, a PE and a CE connected via an AC must be provisionned with consistent dataplane and control plane network information (e.g.,  VLAN- ID and IP addresses/subnets or BGP AS).
+More precisely, a PE and a CE connected via an AC must be provisionned with consistent data plane and control plane network information (e.g.,  VLAN- ID and IP addresses/subnets or BGP AS).
 Hence, the realization of this interconnection is technology-specific and requires a coordination between the Customer Site Orchestration and the NSC.
 Automation for provisionning and managing the AC is a prereqsuisite.
 Hence, aligned with {{?RFC8969}}, we assume that this coordination is based upon standard YANG data models and IETF APIs (more details in further sections).
 {{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources, such as VLAN-ID and IP prefixes, which must be passed between Orchestrators via the Network Slice Service Interface.
-This document proposes to rely on IETF service data models: ({{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}) or an Attachement Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}).
+This document proposes to rely on IETF service data models: ({{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}) or an Attachment Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}).

 ~~~~
 {::include ./drawings/ac-api-synch.txt}